- How are brain and spinal cord tumors in adults treated?

 Possible side effects of chemotherapy

 Chemo drugs attack cells that are dividing quickly, which is why they often work against cancer cells.
-But other cells, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+But other cells, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemotherapy, which can lead to side effects.

-The side effects of chemotherapy depend on the type of drugs, the amount taken, and the length of treatment.
+The side effects of chemo depend on the type of drugs, the amount taken, and the length of treatment.
 Possible side effects can include:

 - Hair loss